ReactiveX/rxjs/EXPERIMENTAL_NOTES.md

 ## Differences

+**NOTE: THESE DIFFERENCES ARE NOT FINAL** This is just experimental, the goal is to try to limit differences to what is necessary to reduce the overall size of the library.

+The most painful of these changes, I suspect, will be forgoing the ability to subclass `Observable` and `Subject`.
+With this architecture, there are limited ways around this.
+It's possible that we can introduce some sort of inheritable adapter for backwards compatability, but that is still be researched.

 - `of` has no scheduler argument
 - `from` has no scheduler argument
 - `Observable` instances are now `typeof` `"function"`.